nori-dot-eco/contracts/README.md

 ### Reporting gas usage from tests

-> Note that gas reporting is disabled by default because it slows tests down significantly.
+:information_source: Note that gas reporting is disabled by default because it slows tests down significantly.

 First, in a first terminal, run the following: